iamrakesh28/pacman-game/README.md

 #### python2
-`sudo apt-get install python-pygame`
+`sudo apt-get install python-pygame` or

-or

 `pip install pygame`

 #### python3
-`sudo apt-get install python3-pygame`
+`sudo apt-get install python3-pygame` or

-or

 `pip3 install pygame`

 To run the game, execute the command (chose suitable python interpreter) `python pacmanGUI.py` on the terminal.

+`pacmanGUI` is a executable file.
+Run the game from this file.

+or

+Create standalone executable file for `pacmanGUI.py`.
+To create standalone executable, do these

+## Installing PyInstaller
+PyInstaller can be installed using Pip, the Python package manager

+`pip install pyinstaller`

+## Building the Executable

+Now, build the executable

+`pyinstaller --onefile --windowed pacmanGUI.py`